MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst.fr-fr/Instructions/01-prepare-data-with-power-query-in-power-bi-desktop.md

 ---
 lab:
-  title: Préparer des données dans Power BI Desktop
+  title: "Préparer des données dans Power\_BI Desktop"
-  module: Module 2 - Get Data in Power BI ms.openlocfilehash: 56cc5b93dfb545367ae8f5fe3996a9318203f151
+  module: Module 2 - Get Data in Power BI
-ms.sourcegitcommit: 9ea1e7e21b9b3c718030c94b1693d153a2010ec7
-ms.translationtype: HT
-ms.contentlocale: fr-FR
-ms.lasthandoff: 07/07/2022
-ms.locfileid: "147015345"
 ---

 # <a name="prepare-data-in-power-bi-desktop"></a>**Préparer des données dans Power BI Desktop**

-**La durée estimée de ce labo est de 45 minutes.**
+**La durée estimée pour effectuer ce tutoriel est de 45 minutes.**

-Au cours de ce labo, vous lancez le développement d’une solution Power BI Desktop pour la société Adventure Works.
-Elle implique la connexion aux données sources, l’affichage de l’aperçu des données et l’utilisation de techniques d’aperçu des données pour comprendre les caractéristiques et la qualité des données sources.
+In this lab you commence the development of a Power BI Desktop solution for the Adventure Works company.
+It involves connecting to source data, previewing the data, and using data preview techniques to understand the characteristics and quality of the source data.

 Dans ce labo, vous allez découvrir comment :